Arjun-123414/Machine-Learning-Based-Demand-Forecasting-for-a-Global-Drugstore-Chain-Using-Regression-Techniques/README.md

 ## Project Details
-This repository contains files related to an end-to-end machine learning project, including data preprocessing, exploratory data analysis (EDA), model training, and packaging the model for deployment.
+This repository contains files related to the machine learning project, including data preprocessing, exploratory data analysis (EDA), model training, and packaging the model for deployment.

 ## Folder Structure